elidickinson/shot-power-scraper/docs/multi.md

 - output: index.png
   url: http://localhost:8000/
 ```
-The server process will be automatically terminated when the `shot-scraper multi` command completes, unless you pass the `--leave-server` option to `shot-scraper multi` in which case it will be left running - you can terminate it using `kill PID` with the PID displayed in the console output.
+The server process will be automatically terminated when the `shot-power-scraper multi` command completes, unless you pass the `--leave-server` option to `shot-power-scraper multi` in which case it will be left running - you can terminate it using `kill PID` with the PID displayed in the console output.

 ## Running custom code between steps